aaron-c-zhao/PeopleCounter/docs/people_tracking_research.md

 ### Current progress

 The prediction and correction were already finished.
 But due to the time constraint, the kalman gain was not completely implemented.
+The current progress is in the branch kalman_filter.

 ### Relevant materials
 Wikipedia page